Bribery Act 2010: Failure of commercial organisations to prevent bribery

-Guidance was published by the Secretary of State three months before the Act came into force.
-The Guidance sets out 6 principles to be followed by business.
-They cover such topics as Proportionate Procedures, Top-level Commitment, Risk Assessment, Due Diligence, Communication (including training) and Monitoring & Review.
-The one firm conclusion to be drawn from the Guidance is that every commercial organisation that might be subject to the rigours of the Act needs to have a code of conduct in place that appropriately reflects the Guidance and to ensure its personnel are fully conversant with the risks and adequately trained.
+The one firm conclusion to be drawn from the guidance is that every commercial organisation that might be subject to the rigours of the act needs to have a code of conduct in place that appropriately reflects the guidance and to ensure its personnel are fully conversant with the risks and adequately trained.
 If it is then charged with the offence of failing to prevent bribery, it would be able to show evidence of the 'adequate procedures' which it will need in order to defend itself.

 Prosecution and penalties

 Section 10 requires the authorisation of any prosecution by the director of the appropriate prosecution agency before a case can go ahead; this is a shift from the old regime, which required the consent of the Attorney General for England and Wales.
 Section 11 explains the penalties for individuals and companies found guilty of committing a crime.
 If an individual is found guilty of a bribery offence, tried as a summary offence, he or she may be imprisoned for up to 12 months and fined up to £5,000.
 Someone found guilty on indictment, however, faces up to 10 years' imprisonment and an unlimited fine.
 The crime of a commercial organisation failing to prevent bribery is punishable by an unlimited fine.
 In addition, a convicted individual or organisation may be subject to a confiscation order under the Proceeds of Crime Act 2002, while a company director who is convicted may be disqualified under the Company Directors Disqualification Act 1986.